-The following admin options are in the upper right of the Membership Types page.
+The following options are in the upper right of the Membership Types page.

-- Edit - You can change an existing Membership Type.
+- Edit - You can change various aspects of a Membership Type.
 Choose a type and click Edit; the options are the same as when creating a type and are described in the table below.

 - Discount codes - You can offer "amount off" and "percent off" discounts to your members when they renew their memberships.
 Choose a type and click More > See Discount Codes to visit the Membership Discount Codes page.